 - There are public restrooms.

-- I'd recommend arriving at least 30 minutes before your ferry departure time for both traveling to and from Governors Island.
+- Arrive at least 30 minutes before your ferry departure time for both traveling to and from Governors Island.

 The remaining 150-acres of Governors Island is managed by the Governors Island Preservation and Education Corporation.
 Governors Island offers a variety of educational, non-profit and commercial activities for visitors.